ComposableFi/composable/rfcs/0004-xcmp-picasso-karura.md

 **Picasso**

-Ensure have at least 100 KAR on Karura and 20 KSM or Kusama and can do democracy on Picasso.
+Ensure have at least 100 KAR on Karura and 20 KSM on Kusama and can do democracy on Picasso.

 **Rococo**